nanjingboy/laravel-elixir-css-url-replace/README.md

 # laravel-elixir-css-url-replace

-An extension package for laravel elixir to replace relative url path with absolute path
+An extension package for laravel elixir to replace relative url path with absolute path.

 # Install: